 Slow down and take a deep breath!
 It’s just because you’ve turned chest day into chest week and solely focusing on your pecs is making it harder for you to activate them for peak definition.

-Extending your exercise repertoire by training other muscle groups can prevent any stalling in terms of muscle building and fitness and if you just hear me out, I promise it’ll make all the difference to your current dilemma!
+Extending your exercise repertoire by training other muscle groups can prevent any stalling in terms of muscle building and fitness if you just hear me out.

 What Should I Workout after Chest Day?

 So, now we know that we should be working out on other muscle groups to help us define our chest.
 The next problem is: what muscle group comes after Chest Day?

 Now most, if not all, of us have gone through the big mistake of exercising more than one major muscle group in the same workout or on back-to-back days.